 Every freelancer has the same basic goals: Slay tasks.
 Stay focused.
 Finish projects in a timely manner.
 Of course, all of these require that you remain effectively glued to your Mac for hours on end.
-But in this effort to really get your work done, you may be missing out on one critical key to attaining killer levels of productivity: scheduling breaks into your work day.
+But in this effort to really get your work done, you may be missing out on one critical key to attaining killer levels of productivity: scheduling breaks into your workday.

 If you’re struggling to tackle your workload and meet your deadlines, it might seem counterintuitive to take breaks.
 You need to work more, not less, right?
 Not necessarily.
 Scheduling 10-15 minute breaks throughout your day can actually help you get more done, more quickly.
 Breaks can help you remain focused, creative, and rested, in turn preventing productivity-killing burnout.
 Finally, breaks can help you achieve a better sense of overall well-being — making you a happier, more fulfilled worker.

-Breaks Help Your Brain Reboot
+Work Breaks Help Your Brain Reboot

-Chances are that much of your work as a freelancer is “think work,” which is done in the prefrontal cortex (PFC) of your brain.
+Chances are that some of your work as a freelancer is “think work,” which is done in the prefrontal cortex (PFC) of your brain.
 This is the part of your brain that keeps you focused on your goals, allows you to think logically, and helps you exercise willpower.
 During your work hours, your PFC is functioning at a high level — it needs a break, too!

-Take a Break & Make Better Decisions
+Take a Break From Work & Make Better Decisions

 Have you ever heard the expression, “Sleep on it”?
 When you’re trying to make a difficult decision at the end of the day, your brain is fatigued.
 You’re not ready to make a wise choice.
-“Sleeping on” your decision allows your brain to rest overnight and helps you to make a potentially better decision in the morning.
+“Sleeping on” your decision allows your brain to rest overnight and helps you potentially make a better decision in the morning.

 You probably don’t have the luxury of going to sleep in the middle of your workday, but you can walk away from your work for a few minutes and give your brain a much-needed opportunity to recover from so-called “decision fatigue.”
 Ultimately, you’ll be able to make a better decision before sending off that email, setting a rate for a new client, or deciding on a title for your next presentation.